Welcome to the Mighty-Taskers Community. If you're interested in what we're all about, perhaps you may begin with this question:

 Maybe you try to explain...you aren't compulsively driven (in the psychological sense) and don't have a mental illness or disorder.
 You just like to see results happen in the real world.

 And they just don't happen by themselves.

-And you are no novice.
-You have been through all the standard time management and productivity stuff and read all the books...more than once in a few cases.
-Now, you recognize the need for specialized thinking to meet the challenge "Mighty-Taskers" face.
+But you are no novice.
+You have already been through many standard time management and productivity books and articles.
+Now, you see that you are different from most other people who manage fewer tasks.
+Maybe you even recognize the need for specialized thinking, practices, apps and devices to meet the challenge of being a "Mighty-Tasker."

 If this resonates any at all, then you're in the right place.
 Keep reading to see why you should consider joining us.